 The typical Edmonton detached home has a pitched roof with shingles.
 This type of roof is designed to shed water, a pitched roof with shingles is not water tight.
 By far the most common type of shingles used in Edmonton are asphalt composition shingles.
-Also fairly common in higher end houses are softwood shingles, and shakes.
+Also fairly common in higher end houses are softwood shingles and shakes.
 There are also some flat roofs, and some some home owners have replaced shingles with metal roofs but these are comparatively rare.
-Other than metal shingles, shingles wear, life spans, can range from fifteen to fifty years or more depending on the type of shingle, exposure to sunlight and wind, roof pitch, etc..
+Shingles wear, life spans can range from fifteen to fifty years or more depending on the material, exposure to sunlight and wind, roof pitch, etc..

 Shingle life may also be affected by the design and condition of the attic.
 The usual Edmonton attic is unheated and ventilated, not suitable for living space, a hatch is provided for inspection.
-The unheated attic is generally ventilated to the exterior through vents in the soffits (the under side of eaves) and ventilators near the ridge (top of the roof), taking advantage of natural ventilation, hot air rising.
-Good ventilation keeps the attic cool in summer, which is important for shingle life as well as comfort.
+The unheated attic is generally ventilated to the exterior through vents in the soffits (the under side of eaves) and ventilators near the ridge (top of the roof), taking advantage of natural ventilation.
+Good ventilation keeps an attic cool in summer, which is important for shingle life as well as comfort.
 Ventilation is also important for drying should indoor air leak into the attic through penetrations or a poorly sealed vapor barrier.
-A poorly ventilated attic may also form ice dams in winter, ice dams occur when snow from the top of the roof melts but freezes at the eaves before it can drain off the roof.
-As the roof is not water proof, an ice dam that holds liquid water that could leak past the shingles and damage the sheathing or leak through the roof.
-For this reason good roofing practice dictates a water proof membrane is installed over the sheathing at the eaves.
+A poorly ventilated attic may also form ice dams in winter.
+Ice dams occur when snow from the top of the roof melts but freezes at the eaves before it can drain off the roof.
+As the roof is not water tight, an ice dam that holds liquid water that could leak past the shingles and damage the sheathing or leak through the roof into the attic.
+For this reason good roofing practice a water proof membrane is installed over the sheathing at the eaves.
 It should be noted that this is a safety feature in case of ice damming, a well ventilated attic should be able to prevent ice damming from occurring.

 Unheated attics are usually insulated with loose insulation, wood chips between the ceiling joists were the most common type used well into the 1970’s.
-The ceiling under the attic is finished like a wall, with drywall over a vapor or air barrier, like walls, older vapor barriers were not tightly sealed as they are in new construction.
+The ceiling under the attic is finished like a wall, with plaster or drywall over a vapor or air barrier, like walls, older vapor barriers were not tightly sealed as they are in new construction.
 In the late 1970’s loose fibreglass or cellulose insulation replaced wood chips.
-As most attics are relatively easy to access, many if not most older attics that were insulated with wood chips have had loose fiberglass or cellulose added on top.
+As most attics are relatively easy to access, many if not most older attics that were insulated with wood chips have had loose fiberglass or cellulose insulation added on top of the wood chips.